ray-project/ray/doc/source/train/examples/accelerate/accelerate_example.rst

 See also
 --------

-For a tutorial on using Ray Train and HF Accelerate, see :ref:`Training with Hugging Face Accelerate <train-hf-accelerate>`.
+* :ref:`Get Started with Hugging Face Accelerate <train-hf-accelerate>` for a tutorial on using Ray Train and HF Accelerate

-For more Train examples, see :ref:`Ray Train Examples <train-examples>`.
+* :ref:`Ray Train Examples <train-examples>` for more use cases